Their final exam was an interview, which took place within the westside Tower, also known as 'T1' of the Hall of Brilliance.

 Gwen's cheeks turned a shade of salmon as a dozen pairs of eyes searched her face for answers.

-“R-Richard!” she stammered, admonishing his liberal jest.
+"R-Richard!" she stammered, admonishing her cousin's ill-humour.
 She turned to the crowd.
-“Richard is joking!
-Joking!
-It’s a joke!
-Caliban doesn't eat Mages!”
+"He's joking!
+It's a joke!
+Caliban doesn't eat Mages!"

-Gwen wished she could say something like 'Caliban doesn't eat people, I eat people,' but that sounded wrong both in truth and as an euphemism.
-Her precise problem was that like Richard said, Caliban DID eat people.
-In fact, it had consumed six up to date, not counting the NoMs at Blackheath.
+Or so Gwen wished.
+The reality was that Cali loved eating Mages.
+She wanted to say something like, 'Caliban doesn't eat people, I eat people,' but that was worse both in truth and as a euphemism.
+Her specific problem was that, as Richard said, Caliban DID eat people, six, in fact, not counting the NoMs at Blackheath.

-Not being able to convince herself, Gwen could hardly expect to convince an audience who'd seen Caliban swallow a lion-goat-snake first hand.
+Not able to convince herself, she could hardly expect to persuade an audience who'd seen Caliban swallow a lion-goat-snake first hand.

 Gwen glared at Richard, who had a grin split from ear to ear.

 The lift opened, and the gathered Mages filed out in a hurry.

 Gwen was left alone with Richard, the moon-eyed Mayuree, the ice girl, and a wary-looking Proctor.